dmitryboris/Taxi/README.md

 # Taxi
-Desktop app for 'ordering' a taxi
+Use this desktop app to order fictional taxi